VulgarBear/ttr-wiki/content/modding/r2modman install.md

 draft: false
 date: 5/2/25
 ---
+*This option still works but has been replaced by the Gale Mod Manager.
+Codes supplied should continue to work as they are based on the same system.*

 Download the following from [Thunderstore](https://thunderstore.io/package/ebkr/r2modman/) and install it on your system.
 Use the manual  download option.
 You may ignore the warning when installing as they just didn't pay for a certificate from Microsoft.

 Click more info and then select **Run Anyway**